 Another great way to benefit from gratitude is to engage in activities you can be thankful for later.
 Taking the time to relax and do something for yourself, developing rewarding relationships, and nurturing a happy, healthy body are all things you can do today to be thankful for tomorrow.
 When you plan your actions according to what makes you thankful, you’ll find yourself spending more time doing things you enjoy.
 That’s something to be thankful for now and later.

 A gratitude journal is a great way to make thankfulness a part of your daily life.
 There are lots of ready-made gratitude journals out there, but you can also keep track of your gratitude in your Tracking Happiness journal.
-If you haven’t already started tracking your happiness, pick up my free template here.

 There are so many ways to build our happiness from the inside out.
 Increasing your mental resilience, meditating, and expressing gratitude are just three ways to do so.
 If you found this page useful, be sure to check out the rest of the Happy Blog for other amazing tips and tricks on how to build your happiness from the inside out.

 What’s your take on this topic?
 Do you agree that happiness is an inside job?
 Found something missing that you want to add?
 I’d love to hear your opinion in the comments below!